برجاء الإنتظار ...

 1. Visually inspect the vial for particulate matter and discolouration.
 Saphnelo is a clear to opalescent, colourless to slightly yellow solution.
 Discard the vial if the solution is cloudy, discoloured or visible particles are observed.
 Do not shake the vial.

-2. Dilute 2.0 mL of Saphnelo solution for infusion in an infusion bag to 100 mL with sodium chloride 9 mg/mL (0.9%) solution for injection.
+2. Dilute 2.0 mL of Saphnelo solution for infusion in an infusion bag to 50 or 100 mL with sodium chloride 9 mg/mL (0.9%) solution for injection.

 3. Mix the solution by gentle inversion.
 Do not shake.